Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core-event.md

   return 0;
 }
 ```
-After calling `tizen_core_emit_event()`, the ownership of the created event object moves to tizen core.
-It is delivered to all registered event handlers and automatically released by the tizen core.
+After calling `tizen_core_emit_event()`, the ownership of the created event object moves to Tizen Core.
+It is delivered to all registered event handlers and automatically released by the Tizen Core.
 If you want to deliver `tizen_core_event_object_h` only to a specific `tizen_core_event_h`, use `tizen_core_event_emit()` instead.

 ## Related Information